akloss/differentiable_filters/README.md

 # differentiable_filters
 TensorFlow code for the paper [How to Train Your Differentiable Filter](https://arxiv.org/abs/2012.14313).

-Implements the Extended Kalman filter, the Unscented Kalman filter, a sampling based Unscented Kalman filter and the Particle filter in a differentiable way under "filters".
+Implements the Extended Kalman filter, the Unscented Kalman filter, a sampling based Unscented Kalman filter and the Particle filter in a differentiable way under [filters](https://github.com/akloss/differentiable_filters/tree/main/differentiable_filters/filters).

-The file example_training_code.run_example.py together with contexts.example_context.py provides a simple reference for how to set up and train a differentiable filter (DF) in TensorFlow 2.4.1.
+The file [example_training_code.run_example.py](https://github.com/akloss/differentiable_filters/blob/main/differentiable_filters/example_training_code/run_example.py) together with [contexts.example_context.py](https://github.com/akloss/differentiable_filters/blob/main/differentiable_filters/contexts/example_context.py) provides a simple reference for how to set up and train a differentiable filter (DF) in TensorFlow 2.4.1.
 See below for details.

 A note on TensorFlow versions: While the example assumes TensorFlow 2 is installed, the provided filtering code is also usable under TensorFlow 1 (we tested with Tensorflow 1.14).